 During scanning GroovePacker Lite will display an "Add Barcode" button any time the suggested item does not have a barcode assigned.
 You can simply click the button and scan in the barcode to save it.
 This is an easy way to add missing barcodes.

 For larger catalogs with many missing barcodes, you'll likely want to import the barcode data using Shopify's CSV import option if you have your barcodes available in a spreadsheet.

 If you're not sure how many items have a UPC saved, you can get a quick overview of all the product data by exporting it to a CSV or XLS file and viewing it in Google Sheets, Excel, or similar.
 Any time you are working with barcode values in a spreadsheet it is important that you let the app know that the barcode column contains "text" rather than numbers.
 Selecting the "text" data type will prevent leading 0's from being dropped and prevent barcodes from being converted to scientific notation.
 More on this here.

-If you've never used barcodes before and your products will need to be labeled with the barcodes you create, the setup will look a little different.
-Since the barcode value can be anything you like most businesses will use the SKU as the barcode.
+If you've never used barcodes before and your products (or your bins) will need to be labeled with barcodes you create, the setup will look a little different.
+Since the barcode value can be anything you like, most businesses will use the SKU as the barcode.
 This is the best option unless you know that you'll need registered barcodes for your distributors.
 (Registered barcodes ensure that products from different manufacturers do not have conflicting barcodes but it is not necessary for barcodes that are used internally for inventory and pick pack scanning.)

 Testing your product barcodes is easy.
 If you place your cursor in a text doc, like an email, or notepad, and scan the barcode, the value that is typed out should match (exactly) the value you have saved for the SKU or Barcode (depending on which you are using) in Shopify.
 The cursor should drop to the next line after typing out the value.
 If it does, it will work perfectly with GroovePacker Lite.